Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/movement/Orge-movement.rst

 Some creature have different `gaits <http://en.wikipedia.org/wiki/Gait>`_.
 For example, horses have for Ground movements: Walk, Trotting, Cantering, Galloping.

+A special case of movement is the performing of jumps.

 Movement Rate
 -------------